Skip to content

 19 May – 13 September

-The guided tours of the Munch collection offer deeper insight and make the experience of the art even richer.
-You will meet knowledgeable guides who open up new interpretations, share the stories behind the works, explain the context of the paintings and highlight the small details in the master’s art.
+The guided tours of the Edvard Munch collection at Kode offer deeper insight and enrich your experience of the art.
+You’ll meet knowledgeable guides who open up new interpretations, share the stories behind the works, explain the historical context, and draw attention to the subtle details in Munch's artistry.

-These tours will give you new connections between the works and a deeper understanding of Munch and his life.
-Experience Munch, learn more about the works and discover why they remain relevant more than 100 years after they were painted.
+Explore new connections between the works and gain a deeper understanding of Munch and his life.
+Delve further into the art, and discover why these works remain relevant more than 100 years after they were created.

 The guided tour lasts 30 minutes and is included in the admission ticket.